-Improving air quality is a high priority for the Welsh Government, including the attainment of EU target values.
-The Welsh Government works closely with regulators and local industrial operators with emissions of Ni to air in pursuit of this aim.
+Improving air quality is a high priority for the Welsh Government.
+The Clean Air Plan for Wales, published in August 2020, sets out the ambition to deliver compliance with the Target Value as soon as practicable.
+Welsh Government works closely with regulators and local industrial operators with emissions of Ni to air in pursuit of this aim.
 Regular meetings have enabled:

-- the Welsh Government to communicate to the industrial regulators and operators the extent of the issue and the seriousness with which it is taken; - the regulators to demonstrate that the operators are applying all cost-effective measures, and in particular are applying best available techniques as required by Council Directive 2010/75/EU (IED); - the operators to cooperate and share best practice in managing their operations; and - the development of the latest evidence in understanding the predominant sources.
+- Welsh Government to communicate to the industrial regulators and operators the extent of the issue and the seriousness with which it is taken; - regulators to demonstrate that the operators are applying all cost-effective measures, and in particular are applying best available techniques as required by Directive 2010/75/EU (IED); - operators to cooperate and share best practice in managing their operations; and - development of the latest evidence in understanding the predominant sources.

-The exceedance situation South Wales [Ni_UK0041_2016_1] shares common industrial sources with Swansea [Ni_UK0027_2016_1] and these sources are located in Swansea Urban Area agglomeration zone (UK0027).
-Measures to reduce Ni concentrations in air in the exceedance situation South Wales [Ni_UK0041_2016_1] target the identified common industrial sources.
-No additional sources of Ni have been identified for the exceedance situation in South Wales [Ni_UK0041_2016_1].
+The exceedance situation South Wales [Ni\UK0041\2018\1] shares common industrial sources with Swansea [Ni\UK0027\2018\1] and these sources are located in Swansea Urban Area agglomeration zone (UK0027).
+Measures to reduce Ni concentrations in air in the exceedance situation South Wales [Ni\UK0041\2018\1] target the identified common industrial sources.
+No additional sources of Ni have been identified for the exceedance situation in South Wales [Ni\UK0041\2018\1].

 The Report on Measures for Swansea [UK0027, section 2.3] details measures that have been taken and are to be taken at the Wall Colmonoy and Vale industrial sites.
 The regulator for the Vale site, Natural Resources Wales, has assessed that the measures that have already been taken by Vale constitute BAT for the industrial site.

 The regulator for the Wall Colmonoy site, Neath Port Talbot County Borough Council, has assessed that the measures that have been taken at the Wall Colmonoy site also constitute BAT.

-The reported stack emissions for the Wall Colmonoy site increased in 2016 compared to recent previous years and a corresponding increase in the measured annual mean concentrations of Ni at Pontardawe Tawe Terrace was seen between 2015 and 2016.
-Significant work was undertaken by the regulator and site operator to understand and rectify the increase in emissions at the Wall Colmonoy site during 2016 and details of this action are provided in the Report on Measures for Swansea.
+The reported stack emissions for the Wall Colmonoy site decreased in 2018 compared to 2017.
+Although, the value for 2018 is a weighted average of four measurements made throughout the year.
+The measured annual mean concentrations of Ni at Pontardawe Tawe Terrace increased between 2017 and 2018.
+Issues were recorded by the regulator and site operator to understand and rectify the increase in emissions during 2018 at the Wall Colmonoy site and details of this action are provided in the Report on Measures for Swansea.